Westchester County, New York: African American history

-There are 14 sites on Westchester County's African American Heritage Trail.
-The Trail was created in 2004.
+Westchester County's African American Heritage Trail was created in 2004; new sites are added to the Trail periodically.

 Government

 The Westchester County Government is currently headed by the County Executive Ken Jenkins, who won a special election to finish the term of George Latimer who resigned on January 2, 2025 in order to be sworn in as U.S. representative of New York's 16th Congressional District.
 The district attorney is Miriam E. Rocah, and the County Clerk is Timothy C. Idoni.
 All three are Democrats.

 Board of Legislators

 The Westchester County Board of Legislators is the legislative branch of Westchester County.
 Currently, there are fifteen Democrats, one Republican, and one Conservative who caucuses with the Republicans.
 The current chair of the board is Vedat Gashi.

 Politics

 Westchester County generally leans toward the political left in recent decades.
 The Republican nominee for president last won a majority in 1988.

 Historically, Westchester County was a classic "Yankee Republican" county.
 It supported Republican presidential candidates in all but two elections from 1896 to 1988.
 The only exceptions were 1912, when the GOP was divided between William Howard Taft and Theodore Roosevelt, and 1964, when Lyndon B. Johnson won a national landslide and swept every county in New York.
 As a measure of how Republican the county was for years, it was one of the few counties where Franklin D. Roosevelt of neighboring Dutchess County was completely shut out in all four of his campaigns for president.

 However, it swung Democratic in the early 1990s—much like other New York City suburbs.
 In the most recent national elections, Westchester voters tended to be far more Democratic than the national average.
 In fact, Westchester, after New York City and Albany County, has produced the biggest margins for statewide Democrats in recent years.
 Democratic voters are mainly concentrated in the more populated southern and central parts of the county.
 More than 63 percent of Westchester County voters voted for Barack Obama in the 2008 presidential race, the seventh-highest percentage of any New York county.